Quin Monson

-J. Quin Monson (born 1969) is an American political scientist and associate professor of political science at Brigham Young University.
+J. Quin Monson (born 1969) is an American political scientist and professor of political science at Brigham Young University.
 He is also a senior scholar at the university's Center for the Study of Elections and Democracy.

 Monson holds a Ph.D. from Ohio State University.

-One of Monson's leading articles is "The Religion Card: Gay Marriage and the 2004 Presidential Election" published with David E. Campbell in the Public Opinion Quarterly.

 Monson is a co-author of Seeking the Promised Land: Mormons and American Politics with David E. Campbell and John C. Green.